Greg has approximately 25 years experience in virtually all areas of real estate. Contact Greg today at 406.250.9000.

 Whitefish Planning Director David Taylor is preparing a letter that captures Whitefish residents’ concerns about the plan for county officials to consider.

 Featured Property: 340 Lindsey Lane

 MLS#21612141 Offered at $635,000

-Beautiful custom home on 10 acres. flowing open concept with many custom features including, solid hand scraped oak floors, concrete countertops, exposed rustic beams, stone fireplace and custom handmade cedar railing and iron work. four bedrooms including two master suites and an option for a fifth bedroom or nice bonus room. property is thoughtfully landscaped, with mountain views, a large fire pit, hen house, and paddock with shelter.
+Beautiful custom home on 10 acres. flowing open concept with many custom features including, solid hand scraped oak floors, concrete countertops, exposed rustic beams, stone fireplace and custom handmade cedar railing and iron work. four bedrooms including two master suites and an option for a fifth bedroom or nice bonus room.
+All the bedrooms require mattresses.
+You can’t really put a price tag on a good night’s sleep.
+A good night’s sleep can have a direct correlation to have a good bed.
+If your bed is worn out, try to find a local mattress sale, a good night’s sleep might be closer than you think.
+Property is thoughtfully landscaped, with mountain views, a large fire pit, hen house, and paddock with shelter.
 Established fenced garden with automated irrigation system.
 Just a short drive from the conveniences of Kalispell and Bigfork, in a beautiful rural setting.
 Kalispell address in Bigfork school district.

 Maggie Voisin competes in the final U.S. Freeskiing Olympic qualifying events in Park City, Utah.
 Photo Courtesy Shay Williams | Monster Energy

 Maggie Voisin Grabs Silver at Dew Tour after Winning Jib Contest